thebelovedmoon/thebelovedmoon/README.md

+_updated 21 apr 2022_

 # hewwo 🙌

 welcome to my profile (where this special repository comes from)! currently working on [#MamaNyoSquad](http://github.com/MamaNyoSquad/mamanyosquad.github.io), this is the home of my personal project and things under **thebelovedmoon and associates**.

+# what about La Luna 🌙?

+it's still there at this [url](http://thebelovedmoon.wixsite.com/moon), but is already outdated.
+I might improve the page starting this late week :D

 <!--
 **thebelovedmoon/thebelovedmoon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.